 Tears in the Dust follows lead character Trevor Wallis as his life descends into chaos and ultimately homelessness after losing his job as a salesman.

 The 90-minute movie was filmed in various locations in and around South Yorkshire and lead actor Dean Sills turned to method acting as he prepared for the role by sleeping rough for a night.

-The 49-year-old and the film's director Steve Call spent a night out in the cold in Leeds in 2015 with homeless charity Simon on the Streets.
+The 49-year-old and the film's director Steve Call spent a night out in the cold in Leeds last year with homeless charity Simon on the Streets.